openalea/mtg/newmtg/doc/user/quick_start.rst

            equivalent to Father(v, EdgeType-> '<').
 It thus returns the father (at the same scale) of the argument

-        .. todo:: What is a complex

-    * Primitives for creating collections of vertices: e.g. Sons(vtx), Components(vtx), Axis(vtx).
+    * **Functions for creating collections of vertices: e.g. Sons(vtx), Components(vtx), Axix(vtx).**
-      These primitives return sets of vertices associated with a certain vertex.
+      These functions return sets of vertices associated with a certain vertex.
 Components() returns all the vertices that compose at the scale immediately superior a given vertex.
 Axis() returns the ordered set of vertices which compose the axis which the argument belongs to.

-    * Primitives for creating graphical representations of MTGs: PlantFrame(vtx) Plot(PlantFrame), DressingData(filename), VirtualPattern().
-      PlantFrame() enables the user to compute 3D-geometrical representations of MTGs.
+    * **Functions for creating graphical representations of MTGs: PlantFrame(), Plot(), DressingData** PlantFrame() enables the user to compute 3D-geometrical representations of MTGs.

-The above primitives can be combined together using the AML language to extract from plant databases various types of information.
+The above functions can be combined together using the Python language to extract from plant databases various types of information.

+.. topic:: documentation status:

     .. sectionauthor:: Thomas Cokelaer <Thomas.Cokelaer@inria.fr>, Dec 2009
-.. topic:: documentation status

-    Documentation adapted from the AMAPmod user manual.
+    Documentation adapted from the AMAPmod user manual version 1.8 Dec 2009.

+    Documentation to be revised